 Critics of such routes complain they restrict road widths for vehicles, actually increasing congestion and journey times, and pushing higher traffic levels on to roads that were previously less busy.

-Civic crowdfunding can not only raise some of the cost of cycle routes to influence local authority decision-makers (more usually design and feasibility studies than actual construction costs), but can also operate as a marketing initiative to influence residents and other stakeholders in a community.
+Civic crowdfunding can not only raise some of the cost of cycle routes to influence local authority decision-makers (more usually design and feasibility studies than actual construction costs), but can also doubleup as a civic crowdsourcing marketing initiative to influence residents and other stakeholders in a community.

 This strategy worked well in Denver, when Colorado’s biggest city built its Arapahoe Street protected bike lane.
 Community organizations engaged residents and business owners early in the design process, and this made a huge difference.
 The Downtown Denver Partnership, a local business group, initiated the project based on what it had heard from business leaders.
 To build on this public support, it launched a crowdfunding campaign to cover $35,000 of the design costs.